ahawkins/api_guides/readme.md

 ### General Output

-Your docs will always be show on the left.
+Your docs will always be shown on the left.
 If a reference is present, it will be shown exactly opposite of the docs.
 If examples are present, they will be shown below the reference.